Find out about our therapeutic and counselling services.

 These may be in-person, online or by telephone.

-Depending on what is most appropriate for your needs, we will use low- and high-intensity Cognitive Behavioural Therapy and Psychodynamic Therapy.
+Depending on what is most appropriate for your needs, we will use low- and high-intensity Cognitive Behavioural Therapy or Psychodynamic Therapy.

 Operating hours

-With the exception of the summer vacation, we are open:
+With the exception of the summer vacation, when we are closed in the evenings, we are open:

 Eligibility

-Therapy and counselling is free and available to all:
+Therapy and counselling is free and available to all the following:

 How to request support